AndrewJBateman/mean-task-manager/angular-tasks-frontend/README.md

 ## General info

 * Angular 8 used to provide a user frontend interface to Create, Read, Update, and Delete (CRUD) lists and tasks.
+Pages for signup and login.

 ## Screenshots